-If your family physician or nurse practitioner feels this is beyond their scope of practice, you can still access a hormone prescription through obtaining an assessment in accordance with the WPATH Standards of Care (World Professional Association for Transgender Health).
-To access these assessments you may contact the patient navigator by calling 1-844-882-3141 or emailing email@example.com.
+If you do not have access to a physician or nurse practitioner, you may access a hormone prescription by obtaining an assessment in accordance with the WPATH Standards of Care (World Professional Association for Transgender Health).
+To access these assessments, contact the patient navigator by calling 1-844-882-3141 (toll-free) or emailing email@example.com.
 Assessments are also available through the Health PEI Community Mental Health Program or through private practitioners.

 PEI Medicare covers the following procedures:

 - erectile/testicular implant

 - hysterectomy/bilateral salpingo-oophorectomy

 - orchiectomy (also referred to as orchidectomy)

 - hair removal and hair replacement therapy as clinically indicated (non-surgical procedure)